Bep Voskuijl: Biography

 In 2015, the Belgian journalist Jeroen De Bruyn and Joop van Wijk, Bep Voskuijl's youngest son, released their biography Bep Voskuijl, het zwijgen voorbij.
 Een biografie van de jongste helpster van het Achterhuis.
 They were the first ones to provide in-depth information on Bep Voskuijl's life, such as her aid to the people in the Secret Annex, her relationship with Anne Frank and her postwar life, which was highly influenced by her war past.
 In Belgium and the Netherlands, the biography received much media attention, mainly because the authors claimed that Bep's sister Nelly (1923–2001) could be seen as a suspect of the betrayal of the Secret Annex.
 According to De Bruyn and van Wijk, Nelly worked for the Germans during the war and had several German soldiers among her friends.
 She also had a relationship with an Austrian non-commissioned officer.

 According to Bertus Hulsman, Bep's former fiancé, who was interviewed by the authors, Nelly knew that her father and sister hid Jews.
 The authors underline that Karl Silberbauer, the SS man who arrested the people of the Secret Annex, later claimed that the infamous call to the Germans was made by a female.
-They find it curious that Bep was strongly convinced of stockroom manager Willem van Maaren's guilt, but changed her mind when Simon Wiesenthal tracked down Silberbauer in 1963.
+They find it curious that Bep was strongly convinced of stockroom manager Willem van Maaren's guilt, but changed her mind and even refused to cooperate with the new investigation when Simon Wiesenthal tracked down Silberbauer in 1963.
 After this period, Bep started avoiding the media.